 There are multiple ways to approach liver cancer treatment.
 Surgery is the main treatment for liver cancer.
 In some cases where cancer has not spread beyond the liver, a surgical procedure called a partial hepatectomy may be performed to remove all or part of the cancerous portion of the liver.

 In cases where cancer has spread beyond the liver, chemotherapy and radiation therapy are often used in conjunction with surgery to treat liver cancer.
-For cases in which the disease has not responded adequately to these treatments, new treatments such as stereotactic body radiation therapy (SBRT) and radioembolization may help shrink tumors and slow the spread of cancerous cells beyond the liver.
+New treatments such as stereotactic body radiation therapy (SBRT) and radioembolization may help shrink tumors and slow the spread of cancerous cells beyond the liver for cases in which the disease has not responded adequately to these treatments.

 Perhaps one of the most important questions is what the liver cancer survival rate is.
 Liver cancer is one of the major forms of cancer in adults, and the survival rates for liver cancer are considered to be among the lowest according to statistics.
 However, there have been many significant breakthroughs in this area.
 This leads to improved chances of survival and what many doctors believe is a realistic opportunity for those diagnosed to live with—and even beyond—cancer.